NonaSuomy/ZoIP/README.md

     -- <PJSIP/701-00000003> Playing '/usr/local/games/zoip-0.2.1/share/sounds/silence/10.gsm' (language 'en')
  ```

 **Note:** *I heard nothing for a while then it said tick-tock BEEEEP.
-Just try saying something and see if the game carries on, like GO North.*
+Just try saying something and see if the game carries on, like "GO North".*

 **Note:** *Sphinx is not amazing at detecting my voice, I said "Go North" and it said "Kill North" When I waited a bit and said "run north" then it mistook that as just "North" and proceeded.*